PerformanceTechnology/performancetechnology.github.io/day02.md

 ### Performance Prompt

 Create a performance based on the phrase your group has been assigned.
 Consider deeply what is live vs what is recorded.
-You are allowed to use whatever tools or platforms you wish (both for collaboration/creation and for performance); just message Ethan and Jonathan with the link
+You are allowed to use whatever tools or platforms you wish (both for collaboration/creation and for performance); just message Ethan and Jonathan with the link.

 ### Groups